krishna-praneet/krishna-praneet/README.md

 ### Hi there 👋
 ---
-I enjoy writing code and building software that is scalable, reliant and performant.
+I enjoy writing code and building software that is scalable, reliant, and performant.
 I'm currently pursuing a Master of Science in Computer Science from the University of Massachusetts Amherst.
 Before this, I worked as a full-stack software engineer at Deskera.
 I completed my Bachelor's degree from IIT Madras.

 ### Tech Stack  💻
 ---